WarFox/cv/sources/cv.md

 architecture in a Kanban environment.
 RESTful API’s were built using Node.js and front end was built with React.

-Developed user identity management and implemented authorisation algorithm using JSON Web Tokens(JWT) and oAuth.\
+* Developed user identity management service API and implemented authorisation algorithm using JSON Web Tokens(JWT) and oAuth.
-Designed and implement various REST API endpoints in Node.js and Restify for getting the data.
+* Designed and implement various REST API endpoints in Node.js and Restify for getting the data.
 HATEOAS (Hypermedia As The Engine Of Application State) pattern was used for linking between resources.

-Wrote a framework Chef Cookbook for deploying Node.js based services.\
+* Wrote a framework Chef Cookbook (Library cookbook) for deploying Node.js based services.
-Wrote Chef cookbooks for various services, including rspec tests and integration tests with kitchen vagrant.
+* Wrote Chef cookbooks (Application Cookbook) for various services, including rspec tests and integration tests with kitchen vagrant.
 Acted as pseudo DevOps member within the team.

-Implemented API Gateway using nginx and Chef.\
+* Implemented API Gateway using nginx and Chef.
-Implemented Service Discovery using Hashicorp Consul.
-This radically improved the time required for the service to be available in the gateway after deployment.\
+* Implemented Service Discovery using Hashicorp Consul.
+This radically improved the time required for the service to be available in the gateway after deployment.
-Implemented next iteration of API Gateway with nginx, Consul and chef.\
+* Implemented next iteration of API Gateway with nginx, Consul and chef.
-Deployment in AWS Cloud.
+* Deployment in AWS Cloud.
 Setup nodes using Scalr.
-Fix various deployment issues.\
+Fix various deployment issues.

-Did a brown bag session on Hashicorp Consul and service discovery, which was well-received.
+* Did a brown bag session on Hashicorp Consul and service discovery, which was well-received.

-Worked closely with Operations team to deploy services to Production environment.
+* Worked closely with Operations team to deploy services to Production environment.

 Technologies Used: Node.js, Chef, cookbooks, rspec, serverspec,